Axon Enterprise

 Moat Score

-Axon controls ~85% of major U.S. law enforcement body camera contracts, owns the only evidence management platform (Evidence.com) legally accepted in court at scale, and has $14.4B in contracted backlog — the strongest regulatory and system-of-record moat in public safety technology.
+Axon controls ~85% of major U.S. law enforcement body camera contracts, owns the only evidence management platform (Evidence.com) legally accepted in court at scale, and has $14.3B in contracted backlog (+44% YoY in Q1 2026) — the strongest regulatory and system-of-record moat in public safety technology.

 Axon's moat is built on three interlocking and self-reinforcing pillars: Regulatory Lock-in, System of Record, and Proprietary Training Data:

 - Evidence.com — The Legal System of Record: Evidence.com is the chain-of-custody platform for digital evidence submitted to courts across thousands of U.S. jurisdictions.
 Law enforcement agencies cannot switch evidence management providers mid-contract without potentially invalidating evidence admissibility — a legal risk that creates the highest-stakes switching costs in any software vertical.
-Multi-year contracts of 7–10 years, combined with $14.4B in contracted future bookings, mean that Axon's revenue runway is visible through most of the current decade.
+Multi-year contracts of 7–10 years, combined with $14.3B in contracted future bookings (+44% YoY), mean that Axon's revenue runway is visible through most of the current decade.

 - Draft One — AI Moat Built on Irreplaceable Data: Draft One uses generative AI trained on body-camera footage and police report data that Axon uniquely possesses.
 With ~85% market share in major U.S. cities, Axon holds a training data advantage that no competitor can replicate — you cannot build a police report AI without access to police body camera footage at scale.
-By Q1 2026, Draft One had processed 100,000+ incident reports, saving officers 67% of paperwork time and creating a powerful new upsell driver within existing accounts.
+In Q1 2026, the AI Era Plan (Draft One + Axon Assistant) revenue grew >700% YoY, validating the willingness of agencies to pay for AI as a separate tier on top of the OSP bundle and creating a powerful new upsell driver within existing accounts.

 - Bundled Platform — From TASER to Drone to 911: Axon has extended its platform from TASER + Body Camera + Cloud Evidence to now include Drone First Responder, AI dispatch (Axon 911 via Prepared/Carbyne acquisitions), Draft One AI reports, and commercial body cameras (Axon Body Mini).
 Agencies that adopt the full Officer Safety Plan (OSP) bundle are locked in for a decade across hardware, software, and AI layers simultaneously — a bundle that point-solution competitors building only one component of the stack cannot compete against.